JaiWillems/celest/docs/source/guide/contributing.rst

 Issues are used to track tasks that contributors can help with.
 If an issue hasn't received a reply from a Celest maintainer, then we haven't reviewed the issue yet and you shouldn't begin to work on it.

 If you have found something in the code or documentation that should be updated, search open issues to see if someone else has reported the same thing.
-If it's something new, open an issue using a [template](https://github.com/JaiWillems/Celest/issues/new/choose).
+If it's something new, open an issue using a `template <https://github.com/JaiWillems/Celest/issues/new/choose>`_.
 We'll use the issue to have a conversation about the problem you want to fix.

 Pull Requests
 ^^^^^^^^^^^^^

 A pull request is a way to suggest changes in our repository.

-When we merge those changes to the current develop branch, they will be deployed in the upcoming Celest release.
-To learn more about opening a pull request in this repo, see :ref:`Opening a Pull Request<Opening a Pull Request>` below.
+When we merge those changes to the current development branch, they will be deployed in the upcoming Celest release.
+To learn more about opening a pull request in this repo, see :ref:`Opening a Pull Request <Opening a Pull Request>` below.

 Support
 ^^^^^^^

 We are a small team working hard to keep up with the demands of a continuously changing product.
 Unfortunately, we just can't help with support questions in this repository.
-If you are experiencing a problem with GitHub, unrelated to Celest, please [contact GitHub Support directly](https://support.github.com/request).
+If you are experiencing a problem with GitHub, unrelated to Celest, please `contact GitHub Support directly <https://support.github.com/request>`_.
 Any issues, discussions, or pull requests opened here requesting support will be given information about how to contact GitHub Support, then closed and locked.

 If you're having trouble with your GitHub account, contact `Support <https://support.github.com/contact?tags=docs-contributing-guide>`_.